babashka/bbin/templates/README.template.md

 # Install a script from a local file
 $ bbin install foo.clj

-# Install a script from a local root
+# Install a script from a local root (with no lib name)
 $ git clone https://github.com/babashka/bbin.git ~/src/bbin
+$ bbin install ~/src/bbin --as bbin-dev

+# Install a script from a local root (with lib name)
 $ bbin install io.github.babashka/bbin --local/root ~/src/bbin --as bbin-dev

 # Remove a script